Make Me Smile (Come Up and See Me): Writing and composition

 On The One Show in October 2010, Harley called the lyric "a finger-pointing piece of vengeful poetry.
 It's getting off my chest how I felt about the guys splitting up a perfectly workable machine.
 I wrote it saying 'Look, you'll learn how well we're doing here, we're doing well, why are you doing this?'"
 He elaborated:

 Harley began writing the song only days after the band's split.
-The original vision for the song was vastly different from the one that was recorded.
-Harley had written the piece as a slow blues track with a dark mood.
+The tune was based on an unused Harley-penned track called "Laid in the Shade", which was the first song Harley ever performed when he began playing in London folk clubs on open-mike nights in 1971 and one which he demoed that same year using his classical guitar at Venus Recording Studios in Whitechapel.
+He later recalled the song was "absolute rubbish" but felt "the tune worked".
+Returning to this earlier tune, he wrote new lyrics and came up with a slow blues track with a dark mood, a song vastly different from the one that was recorded.
 In January 2012, he told Uncut magazine that the first verse was probably written at four in the morning after a bottle of brandy, feeling sorry for himself.
 On The One Show Harley added, "I was in distress, there's no doubt at all, out of adversity I had to talk about it, I had to write about it.
 I had to say these things, I had to get it off my chest."

 In One Thousand UK Number One Hits by Jon Kutner and Spencer Leigh, Harley recalled the end of Cockney Rebel version 1: